BlackBerry (NYSE:BB) Sees Large Volume Increase

-BlackBerry Limited (NYSE:BB) saw unusually-strong trading volume on Wednesday .
-Approximately 754,845 shares traded hands during mid-day trading, a decline of 90% from the previous session’s volume of 7,288,523 shares.The stock last traded at $11.20 and had previously closed at $11.10.
+BlackBerry Limited (NYSE:BB) shares saw unusually-high trading volume on Wednesday .
+Approximately 206,101 shares traded hands during mid-day trading, a decline of 98% from the previous session’s volume of 9,498,242 shares.The stock last traded at $11.91 and had previously closed at $11.41.

-Several equities research analysts have recently weighed in on BB shares.
-Zacks Investment Research raised BlackBerry from a “sell” rating to a “hold” rating and set a $15.00 target price for the company in a research report on Wednesday, June 2nd.
-TD Securities downgraded BlackBerry from a “hold” rating to a “reduce” rating and set a $8.50 price target for the company. in a report on Friday, June 25th.
-Canaccord Genuity raised BlackBerry from a “sell” rating to a “hold” rating and set a $10.00 price target for the company in a report on Wednesday, August 18th.
-Raymond James set a $9.50 price target on BlackBerry and gave the company a “market perform” rating in a report on Friday, June 25th.
-Finally, CIBC downgraded BlackBerry from a “neutral” rating to an “underperform” rating and increased their price target for the company from $9.00 to $11.00 in a report on Friday, June 25th.
-Four investment analysts have rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
-The stock presently has an average rating of “Sell” and a consensus price target of $10.25.
+BB has been the subject of a number of research reports.
+Canaccord Genuity raised BlackBerry from a “sell” rating to a “hold” rating and set a $10.00 price target for the company in a research report on Wednesday, August 18th.
+TD Securities cut BlackBerry from a “hold” rating to a “reduce” rating and set a $8.50 price objective for the company. in a report on Friday, June 25th.
+CIBC cut BlackBerry from a “neutral” rating to an “underperform” rating and boosted their price objective for the company from $9.00 to $11.00 in a report on Friday, June 25th.
+Raymond James set a $9.50 price objective on BlackBerry and gave the company a “market perform” rating in a report on Friday, June 25th.
+Finally, Zacks Investment Research raised BlackBerry from a “sell” rating to a “hold” rating and set a $15.00 price objective for the company in a report on Wednesday, June 2nd.
+Four analysts have rated the stock with a sell rating and three have given a hold rating to the stock.
+According to data from MarketBeat, the stock currently has an average rating of “Sell” and an average price target of $10.25.

-In other news, COO Thomas Eacobacci sold 109,994 shares of the stock in a transaction that occurred on Friday, July 23rd.
+In other BlackBerry news, COO Thomas Eacobacci sold 109,994 shares of the business’s stock in a transaction that occurred on Friday, July 23rd.
 The stock was sold at an average price of $10.06, for a total transaction of $1,106,539.64.
-Following the sale, the chief operating officer now directly owns 281,294 shares in the company, valued at approximately $2,829,817.64.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-1.60% of the stock is currently owned by corporate insiders.
+Following the completion of the sale, the chief operating officer now directly owns 281,294 shares in the company, valued at approximately $2,829,817.64.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+1.60% of the stock is currently owned by insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of BB.
-Amundi Pioneer Asset Management Inc. increased its position in BlackBerry by 38.5% in the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 190,644 shares of the company’s stock valued at $1,924,000 after acquiring an additional 52,976 shares during the period.
-Truist Financial Corp acquired a new stake in BlackBerry in the 4th quarter valued at approximately $105,000.
-Harel Insurance Investments & Financial Services Ltd. acquired a new stake in BlackBerry in the 1st quarter valued at approximately $1,408,000.
-Mosaic Family Wealth LLC acquired a new stake in BlackBerry in the 1st quarter valued at approximately $89,000.
-Finally, Comerica Bank increased its position in BlackBerry by 4.0% in the 1st quarter.
-Comerica Bank now owns 35,660 shares of the company’s stock valued at $316,000 after acquiring an additional 1,377 shares during the period.
-Hedge funds and other institutional investors own 36.96% of the company’s stock.
+Several institutional investors have recently modified their holdings of the company.
+Elephas Investment Management Ltd acquired a new position in shares of BlackBerry during the 2nd quarter worth approximately $7,760,000.
+Marshall Wace LLP boosted its holdings in shares of BlackBerry by 418.5% during the 2nd quarter.
+Marshall Wace LLP now owns 669,952 shares of the company’s stock worth $8,188,000 after purchasing an additional 540,752 shares during the last quarter.
+Morgan Stanley boosted its holdings in shares of BlackBerry by 20.6% during the 2nd quarter.
+Morgan Stanley now owns 1,690,762 shares of the company’s stock worth $20,661,000 after purchasing an additional 288,734 shares during the last quarter.
+Weiss Multi Strategy Advisers LLC boosted its holdings in shares of BlackBerry by 144.8% during the 2nd quarter.
+Weiss Multi Strategy Advisers LLC now owns 35,266 shares of the company’s stock worth $431,000 after purchasing an additional 20,860 shares during the last quarter.
+Finally, Millennium Management LLC lifted its holdings in BlackBerry by 480.8% in the second quarter.
+Millennium Management LLC now owns 620,144 shares of the company’s stock valued at $7,578,000 after acquiring an additional 513,376 shares during the last quarter.
+Institutional investors and hedge funds own 36.16% of the company’s stock.

 BlackBerry Company Profile (NYSE:BB)

-BlackBerry Limited provides intelligent security software and services to enterprises and governments worldwide.
-The company leverages artificial intelligence and machine learning to deliver solutions in the areas of cybersecurity, safety, and data privacy; and endpoint security management, encryption, and embedded systems.
+BlackBerry Ltd. engages in providing the intelligent security software and services to enterprises and governments.
+The firm leverages artificial intelligence and machine learning to deliver solutions in the areas of cyber security, safety, data privacy solutions, and also focuses in the areas of endpoint security, endpoint management, encryption, and embedded systems.

 Receive News & Ratings for BlackBerry Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for BlackBerry and related companies with MarketBeat.com's FREE daily email newsletter.